martdegraaf/martdegraaf.github.io/src/blog/content/posts/how-to-demo-without-azure-credit/index.md

 ## Blog down

-After the demo i realized that my blog was down too because the subscription was disabled.
-I had to move my blog to another subscription and do change the CNAME to the new Static Web App.
+After the demo I realized that my blog was down too because the subscription was disabled.
+I had to move my blog to another subscription and did change the CNAME to the new Static Web App.
+I just created a new Static Web App in the backup subscription and deployed my blog there.
+It took 5 minutes to change, but my blog was down for a weekend because you first need to do this.

 So here are some tips to avoid this happening to you.